 DCF staff provide technical assistance and administrative support to the CWCMPs.
 This includes approving case plans, clarifying policies, licensing foster homes, supplying historical records and facilitating information sharing with other state agencies.
 DCF is also responsible for evaluating CWCMP performance.
 Performance outcomes for safety, permanency and wellbeing are measured quarterly through case reviews.
 In addition to federal standards, DCF also measures success indicators such as placement with relatives, educational stability and locating permanent homes for children without an identified adoptive resource.
-DCF recently increased the goal for the CWCMPs for FY21 to strive to have 50% or more of children in out of home care be placed with a relative.
+DCF recently increased the goal for the CWCMPs for FY21 to strive to have 50% or more of children in out of home care be placed with a relative or relative/kin.
 The SFY20 goal was 29%, so that is a 21% increase in the performance goal.
+All of the CWCMPs have made strides in achieving these goals and outlined data is presented elsewhere in this document.

-In addition to these four contracted agencies, DCF entered into grants for each CPA in Kansas who provides sponsorship and support of foster homes throughout the state.
+In addition to these four contracted agencies, DCF entered in to grants for each CPA in Kansas who provides sponsorship and support of foster homes throughout the state.
 This was done to ensure all agencies had a standard payment agreement and process as DCF took over the reimbursement of costs for foster families.
 DCF developed a standardized rate structure all agencies follow and provides updates as necessary.
 This process has further strengthened DCF's relationships with the CPAs in supporting foster families and sharing the goal of timely reunification.